Corporate Income Tax

 A 5% value-added tax, called the goods and services tax (GST), is charged on the supply of goods and services within Canada where such supplies are not exempt or subject to a zero rate of tax.
 The GST is charged on imports, but exports are zero rated.
 Exempt categories are groceries, most medical services and devices, prescription drugs, and residential rents.
 The GST applies at each stage of the production and distribution chain.
 To ensure that the tax applies only once to the final consideration paid for consumer expenditure, registered businesses are entitled to credits for tax paid on inputs into making taxable supplies.

 Since 1996, a single harmonized value-added tax, the HST (harmonized sales tax) has replaced the provincial retail sales taxes and the federal GST in Nova Scotia, New Brunswick, and Newfoundland and Labrador.
-The rates of HST for the three provinces are all 15% for 2017.
+The rates of HST for the three provinces are all 15%.
 Effective July 1, 2010, Ontario harmonized its PST (8%) with the federal GST (5%).
 Its HST rate is presently 13%.
 Furthermore, on April 1, 2013, Prince Edward Island harmonized its provincial sales tax with the GST.
 Its current HST rate is 15%.
 For more information on the GST and the HST, visit the Canada Revenue Agency's GST/HST for Businesses web page.

 Under an agreement between the federal and Quebec governments, Revenu Québec is responsible for administering the GST/HST in Quebec.
 The current Quebec sales tax (QST) is 9.975%.